 In addition to the industry standard of holding funds securely, CoinSpot requires 2-factor authentication on every transaction.
 This means that even if someone steals your login credentials, they will not be able to buy or sell without also having access to your cell phone.
 Furthermore, CoinSpot’s rigorous verification process helps keep the platform free of scam artists looking to cheat the system.

-Pros OF Coinspot
+Pros & Cons of Coinspot

 To sum up this CoinSpot review, this is a solid exchange for Aussies looking to trade in just about any coin available to the market.
 While it’s not going to be for everyone, there is a clear reason that CoinSpot is quickly becoming the favored contender in the Australian crypto user base.
 With rock solid customer support, impenetrable security, and a straightforward trading system, you can’t go wrong with CoinSpot.